sagarv2522/multiple-linear-regression-estimation-sales/README.md

-# Multiple Linear Regression Estimation of Sales DataFrame
+# Multiple Linear Regression Estimation of Sales DataFrame 📊

-### Introduction

 *  Multiple linear regression helps you estimate the linear relationship between one continuous dependent variable and two or more independent variables.